Branch manager sounds cool, doesn’t it?

 - What do you consider the main challenges you will face when leading our branch?

-If you would like to see great answers to the screening and behavioral questions (the first two stages of your interview), as well as some advice on how to handle the technical questions, check our Interview Success Package.
+If you would like to see great answers to all screening and behavioral questions (the first two stages of your interview), as well as some advice on how to handle the technical questions, check our Interview Success Package–the best possible read for your last minute interview preparation.

-Alternatively you can have a look at the following sections:
+Alternatively you can look at the following sections on Interview Penguin: